nephio-experimental/nephio-pocs/README.md

 This repository collects information and code for proofs of concepts (PoCs) presented to and contributed to the [Nephio project](https://nephio.org/).

+**Note**: Issues should be opened in the [nephio](https://github.com/nephio-project/nephio) repository, using the prefix "nephio-pocs: " in the issue title.

 Pull requests are welcome.
 Each PoC has its own directory in this repository, which should minimally contain a `README.md` file with a description and link, but may contain the full source code and documentation for the PoC.
 Additionally, each PoC should be listed in the summary